AmirNasrollahi/Stake-project/README.md

-# Stake Website on Mumbai Polygon Network
+# Stake Website on Amoy Polygon Network

 ## Introduction
 This project is a staking website built on the amoy Polygon test Network, a layer 2 scaling solution for Ethereum.
 It allows users to stake their tokens and earn rewards.
-The website utilizes Solidity smart contracts deployed on the Mumbai test network.
+The website utilizes Solidity smart contracts deployed on the Amoy test network.

 ## Features
 - Staking functionality: Users can stake their tokens to earn rewards.